Fast simulation of Volterra processes using random Fourier features with application to the log-stationary fractional Brownian motion: Conclusion and prospects

-In this work, we have developed a comprehensive theoretical and numerical framework of an accelerated numerical scheme for stochastic Volterra processes based on the random Fourier Features approximation, with a particular focus on stochastic Volterra equations involving the stationary fractional Brownian motion (s-fBM) covariance kernel.
+In this work, we have developed a comprehensive theoretical and numerical framework of an accelerated numerical scheme for stochastic Volterra processes based on the Random Fourier Features approximation, with a particular focus on stochastic Volterra equations involving the stationary fractional Brownian motion (S-fBM) covariance kernel.

-Using the theoretical connection between the complete monotonicity and positive definiteness properties, we proved that the proposed RFF approximation is applicable to a larger class of kernels than the classical multifactor approximation by a sum of exponential terms, including kernels with compact support such as the s-fBM kernel.
+Using the theoretical connection between the complete monotonicity and positive definiteness, we proved that the proposed RFF approximation is applicable to a larger class of kernels than the classical multifactor approximation by a sum of exponential terms, including kernels with compact support such as the S-fBM kernel.

-The RFF-based spectral Monte Carlo technique, implemented using Hamiltonian Monte Carlo (HMC) sampling, substantially speeds up the simulation of stochastic Volterra equations, with controlled accuracy.
-Rigorous quantitative results, including strong $\mathcal{L}^p$ error bounds (Theorems~\ref{prop:eulerXXNMRFFerrorbound} and \ref{thm:eulerXNXNMRFFerrorbound}), establish uniform-in-time control of the schemes and explicit convergence rates in terms of the time discretization truncation parameter $N$ and the number of random features $M$.
+The RFF-based spectral Monte Carlo technique, implemented using Hamiltonian Monte Carlo (HMC) sampling, substantially accelerates the simulation of stochastic Volterra equations, with controlled accuracy.
+Rigorous quantitative results, including strong $\mathcal{L}^p$ error bounds (Proposition~\ref{prop:eulerXXNMRFFerrorbound} and Theorem \ref{thm:eulerXNXNMRFFerrorbound}), establish uniform-in-time control of the schemes and explicit convergence rates in terms of the time discretization truncation parameter $N$ and the number of random features $M$.

 Focusing on the S-fBM kernel, for which we determined explicitly its spectral density and parameter condition for positive definiteness, our numerical experiments confirm that the proposed method reproduces the kernel and its statistical properties with high fidelity.
-Non-asymptotic error bounds decompose the overall approximation error into contributions from time discretization, spectral truncation, and stochastic sampling, with each component explicitly controlled.
+Non-asymptotic error bounds decompose the overall approximation error into contributions from time discretization, spectral truncation and stochastic sampling, with each component explicitly controlled.

-To sum up, the proposed RFF-Euler scheme for Volterra equations allows for efficient approximation of a broad class of memory-driven kernels, while maintaining strong guarantees on accuracy, convergence, and computational tractability.
-Future work could include practical applications of the scheme for quantitative finance problems, such as option pricing under rough volatility dynamics and stochastic control problems.
+To sum up, the proposed RFF-Euler scheme for Volterra equations allows the efficient approximation of a broad class of memory-driven kernels, while maintaining strong guarantees on accuracy, convergence and computational tractability.
+Future work may include practical applications of the scheme to quantitative finance problems, such as option pricing under rough volatility dynamics and stochastic control problems.